Test-Time Training on Nearest Neighbors for Large Language Models

 \section{Nearest Neighbor Index}

-Our nearest neighbor index is based on text embeddings of the entire Pile training set.
+Our nearest neighbor index is based on text embeddings of the Pile training set.
 The training set is split across 30 files, each approximately 7M sequences and 43GB of text.
 The entire dataset has 210M sequences and size 1.3TB.
 In addition, the Pile dataset has a validation set and a test set that we do \emph{not} include in the index.

-The text embedding model we use is based on a large Roberta model~\cite{liu2019roberta} with 355M parameters.
-Starting from a pre-trained Roberta model, we train the model for 1.7M batch updates on the Pile with batch size 128, corresponding to approximately one pass over the training set.
+The text embedding model we use is based on a large Roberta model~\citep{liu2019roberta} with 355M parameters.
+Starting from a pre-trained Roberta model, we train the model on the Pile for 1.7M iterations, with the standard batch size of 128, corresponding to approximately one pass over the training set.
 The embedding dimension is $1024$.
-Training the embedding model on the entire training set proved important for index quality.
+Training the embedding model on the entire training set proved to be important for index quality.
 To build the index, we apply the embedding model to each sequence in the training set.
-We truncate long sequences to the maximum sequence length of the embedding model.
-In other words, on long sequences we select neighbors based on a prefix of the sequence.
+For simplicity, we naively truncate long sequences to the maximum sequence length of the embedding model.
+In other words, on long sequences we select neighbors based on only a prefix of the sequence.

-We store the text embeddings in a nearest neighbor data structure, specifically a FAISS Flat L2 index~\cite{johnson2019billion}.
+We store the text embeddings in a nearest neighbor data structure.
+As a proof of concept, we simply use the FAISS Flat L2 index~\citep{johnson2019billion}.
 The entire index is 810GB, adding up to 2.1TB for data and vectors combined.
 To speed up query time across the data structure, we build a distributed client-server architecture, illustrated in Figure~\ref{fig:arch}, on top of the FAISS index.
 The system splits the index across 180 servers each running on one chunk of the index and dataset.
 A client sends out nearest neighbor queries to each server and receives the respective neighbors in each chunk.
 The client then builds a local nearest neighbor structure out of the received results and queries the local structure for the final results.